On the Cartesian closedness of [0,1]-Cat and some of its subcategories: Conclusion

 \section{Conclusion}

-Real-enriched categories often treated as quantitative ordered sets in Lawvere's sense.
-It is known that if $\&$ be a continuous triangular norm on $[0,1]$, the category $\qcat$ is catesian closed if and only if the quantale $([0,1],\&,1)$ is locally cartesian closed, that is, $\&=\wedge$.
+Real-enriched categories are often treated as quantitative ordered sets in Lawvere's sense.
+It is known that if $\&$ is a continuous t-norm on $[0,1]$, the category $\qcat$ is catesian closed if and only if the quantale $([0,1],\&,1)$ is locally cartesian closed, that is, $\&=\wedge$.
 Dropping the continuity of the binary operation $\&$, we describe all left continuous operation $\&$ such that $\qcat$ is cartesian closed.
-In fact, we show that all statements in the below are equivalent: \begin{enumerate} \item[{\rm (1)}] the left continuous triangular norm $\&$ satisfies any one of the three equivalent conditions in Proposition \ref{E1}; \item[{\rm (2)}] $\RCat$, consisting of all $[0,1]$-categories and $[0,1]$-functors, is cartesian closed; \item[{\rm (3)}] $[0,1]\text{-}\mathsf{FinCat}$, consisting of all finite $[0,1]$-categories and $[0,1]$-functors, is cartesian closed; \item[{\rm (4)}] $\CCom$, consisting of all Cauchy complete $[0,1]$-categories and $[0,1]$-functors, is cartesian closed; \item[{\rm (5)}] $\YCom$, consisting of all Yoneda complete $[0,1]$-categories and Yoneda continuous $[0,1]$-functors, is cartesian closed; \item[{\rm (6)}] $\SCom$, consisting of all Smyth complete $[0,1]$-categories and $[0,1]$-functors, is cartesian closed. \end{enumerate}
+In fact, we show that all statements in the below are equivalent: \begin{enumerate} \item[{\rm (1)}] The left continuous t-norm $\&$ satisfies any one of the three equivalent conditions in Proposition \ref{E1}; \item[{\rm (2)}] $\RCat$, consisting of all $[0,1]$-categories and $[0,1]$-functors, is cartesian closed; \item[{\rm (3)}] $\RfCat$, consisting of all finite $[0,1]$-categories and $[0,1]$-functors, is cartesian closed; \item[{\rm (4)}] $\CCom$, consisting of all Cauchy complete $[0,1]$-categories and $[0,1]$-functors, is cartesian closed; \item[{\rm (5)}] $\YCom$, consisting of all Yoneda complete $[0,1]$-categories and Yoneda continuous $[0,1]$-functors, is cartesian closed; \item[{\rm (6)}] $\SCom$, consisting of all Smyth complete $[0,1]$-categories and $[0,1]$-functors, is cartesian closed. \end{enumerate}